tellor-io/dataSpecs/README.md

 Work in a collaborative manner on discord.
 If a value is a little stale or a slightly off, be sure to just ping reminders to update or get it off.
 It's hard to say what is or is not a good value unless it's painfully obvious, so as the system continues to work out the tweaks, please keep a wide margin of error before starting disputes

 It's hard to say "if 10% off" or any hard line value.
 Sometimes ETH moves 10% in 5 minutes, so both could be valid.
-You really have to use judgement, and even more so you have to realize that disputes are handled by a community consensus, not some formula
+You really have to use judgement, and even more so you have to realize that disputes are handled by a community consensus, not some formula.

 # Copyright